 We consider harassment to be unacceptable behavior toward others, including:

-Offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion
+- Offensive verbal, written, or other comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion, including microaggressions

-We will not tolerate harassment of or by Confab participants in conference venues and Confab-related social events.
+We will not tolerate harassment of or by Confab participants in any conference virtual platforms and Confab-related online social events.
 People asked to stop any of these or other harassing behaviors are expected to stop immediately.
 No excuses.

 Talk to a conference volunteer or staff person right away.
-You’ll usually be able to find someone in the conference office or at the registration desk to request a private conversation with Tenessa or Sean (our full-time conference staff members), or you can contact email@example.com if you prefer not to report the incident in person.
+You’ll usually be able to find someone in the conference office or at the registration desk to request a private conversation with Amy, Tenessa, or Sean (our full-time conference staff members).
+The fastest way to contact us is on Slack by DMing @TeamConfab.
+You can also contact email@example.com if you prefer not to report the incident in person.

-If you feel an immediate danger to your personal safety, we also encourage you to contact venue staff or local law enforcement as needed.
+If you feel an immediate danger to your personal safety, we also encourage you to contact local law enforcement as needed.

 We’ll work with both parties in good faith to ensure that harassment stops immediately, and we’ll do whatever we can to be sure you feel safe for the duration of the conference.

-Here are some of the actions the Confab staff and volunteers may deem appropriate:
+Here are some of the actions the Confab staff may deem appropriate: